 There’s also a museum on the ground floor that shows off the history of the building, but if you’re not into museums you’ll probably want to skip this part.

 6.)
 Chillout at Minnewater Lake

-So, Minnewater Lake is a nature enthusiasts dream that’s perched right in the city itself.
+So, Minnewater Lake is a nature enthusiast’s dream that’s perched right in the city itself.
 Located in downtown Bruges this public green space is home to a pretty castle and beautiful trees.

 Take a walk over Lovers Bridge to admire the river views or bring an appetite to gorge on waffles.

-Oh yeah, and if you arrive into Bruges by train, make sure to walk to the historic centre from the station itself.
-You’ll pass by the Minnewater Lake and see the stunning architecture too. it’s a great introduction to the city, in my opinion, one of the best things to do in Bruges once you arrive.
+Oh yeah, and if you arrive in Bruges by train, make sure to walk to the historic centre from the station itself.
+You’ll pass by Minnewater Lake and see the stunning architecture too. it’s a great introduction to the city, in my opinion, one of the best things to do in Bruges once you arrive.